andrew/ultimate-awesome/README.md

 - [awesome-clojure](https://github.com/razum2um/awesome-clojure) - A curated list of awesome Clojure libraries and resources.
 Inspired by awesome-. stuff.
 - [awesome-anomaly-detection](https://github.com/hoya012/awesome-anomaly-detection) - A curated list of awesome anomaly detection resources.
 - [alfred-workflows](https://github.com/learn-anything/alfred-workflows) - Amazing Alfred Workflows.
-- [awesome-ai-in-finance](https://github.com/georgezouq/awesome-ai-in-finance) - 🔬 A curated list of awesome LLMs & deep learning strategies & tools in financial market.
 - [Awesome-Vision-Attentions](https://github.com/MenghaoGuo/Awesome-Vision-Attentions) - Summary of related papers on visual attention.
 Related code will be released based on Jittor gradually.    .
+- [awesome-ai-in-finance](https://github.com/georgezouq/awesome-ai-in-finance) - 🔬 A curated list of awesome LLMs & deep learning strategies & tools in financial market.
 - [awesome-wysiwyg-editors](https://github.com/JefMari/awesome-wysiwyg-editors) - A curated list of awesome WYSIWYG Editors.
 - [awesome-awesome](https://github.com/emijrp/awesome-awesome) - A curated list of awesome curated lists of many topics.
+- [awesome-3D-gaussian-splatting](https://github.com/MrNeRF/awesome-3D-gaussian-splatting) - Curated list of papers and resources focused on 3D Gaussian Splatting, intended to keep pace with the anticipated surge of research in the coming months.
 - [awesome-computer-history](https://github.com/watson/awesome-computer-history) - An Awesome List of computer history videos, documentaries and related folklore.
 - [awesome-api-security](https://github.com/arainho/awesome-api-security) - A collection of awesome API Security tools and resources.
 The focus goes to open-source tools and resources that benefit all the community.
 - [awesome-network-embedding](https://github.com/chihming/awesome-network-embedding) - A curated list of network embedding techniques.